yuanjundu/mmc-autocomplete-search/README.md

 # mmc-autocomplete-search
 This project implements an autocomplete search component for artists, albums, or songs.
 The frontend is built using React.js and Material-UI, and the backend uses Node.js with a MongoDB Atlas database.
 The application supports responsive design to provide a seamless experience across different screen sizes.
+This application has been containerized using Docker.

 ## Features
  - Autocomplete search for singers, albums, and songs